ChadMasodin/AutoHelper/README.md

 # AutoHelper
-I made a handy AHK script with a UI called AutoHelper that helps automate a number of routine processes in Vermintide 2:
+I made a handy AHK script with a UI, that helps automate a number of routine processes in Vermintide 2:

 - Salvage items of any rarity, including and red.
 - Opening chests.